-Abstract copyright UK Data Service and data collection copyright owner.Understanding Society (the UK Household Longitudinal Study) is conducted by the Institute for Social and Economic Research (ISER), at the University of Essex.
-The survey research organisation that collects the data is Kantar Public (formerly TNS BMRB) in Great Britain and Millward Brown Ulster in Northern Ireland.
-As a multi-topic household survey, the purpose of the study is to understand social and economic change at the household and individual levels.
-It is anticipated that over time Understanding Society will permit examination of short- and long-term effects of social and economic change, including policy interventions, on the general wellbeing of the UK population.
-The study has a strong emphasis on the domains of family and social ties, work, financial resources, and health.
+Abstract copyright UK Data Service and data collection copyright owner.Understanding Society (UK Household Longitudinal Study), which began in 2009, is conducted by the Institute for Social and Economic Research (ISER), at the University of Essex, and the survey research organisations are Kantar Public and NatCen.
+It builds on and incorporates, the British Household Panel Survey (BHPS), which began in 1991.
+The latest release combines the first seven waves of Understanding Society data with harmonised data from all eighteen waves of the BHPS.
+As multi-topic studies, the purpose of Understanding Society and BHPS is to understand short- and long-term effects of social and economic change in the UK at the household and individual levels.
+The study has a strong emphasis on domains of family and social ties, employment, education, financial resources, and health.

-Further information about the survey may be found on the Understanding Society web site.
+Further information about may be found on the Understanding Society main stage webpage.

 End User Licence, Special Licence and Secure Access versions: